Maps visualize an office space with rooms and/or desks on it.

-When you have the 'background', your able to add icons to the background indicating the rooms and the desks.
+When you have the 'background', you're able to add icons to the background indicating the rooms and the desks.

-The base layer must be a SVG image, which need to be created in Adobe Illustrator or Inskape.
+The base layer must be an SVG image, which needs to be created in Adobe Illustrator or Inskape.
 If you don't have these tools, you also can use Draw.io or Microsoft Visio.

 Log in to the portal with your manager account, and choose Settings > Maps.

 Now add a new map with the '+' button, or select an existing one to edit.

 A map has a name, which is used within GoBright (to link the map to a mapviewer, etc.).

 The background is the SVG image that you created as described above.
 Upload a new SVG file that is a maximum of 300kb.

 - Left part: the existing elements (icons) on the map

 - Middle part: interactive viewer/editor showing the current elements, you can also drag and drop elements here